Landmarks of Marrakesh

-This article describes notable landmarks and architecture in the city of Marrakesh, Morocco.
+This article describes notable landmarks, architecture, and museums in the city of Marrakesh, Morocco.

 Plazas and squares

 Jemaa el-Fnaa

 The Jemaa el-Fnaa or Djemaa el Fna is the centre of activity in the medina (old city).
 It has been part of the UNESCO World Heritage site since 1985.
 The square's name has several possible meanings, but the most plausible etymology endorsed by historians is that it meant "ruined mosque" or "mosque of annihilation", referring to the construction of a mosque within the square in the late 16th century that was left unfinished and fell into ruin.
 The square was originally an open space for markets located on the east side of the Ksar el-Hajjar, the main fortress and palace of the Almoravid dynasty who founded Marrakesh as their capital in 1070.
 Following the takeover of the city by the Almohads, a new royal palace complex was founded to the south of the city and the old Almoravid palace was abandoned, but the market square remained.
 Subsequently, with the fortunes of the city, Jemaa el-Fnaa saw periods of decline and also renewal.

 Historically this square was used for public executions and decapitations by the rulers to maintain their power by frightening the people.
 The square attracted dwellers from the surrounding desert and mountains to trade here and stalls were set up on the square from early in its history.
 The square attracted tradesmen in foods, animal forage and domestic items, snake charmers ("wild, dark, frenzied men with long disheveled hair falling over their naked shoulders"), Berber women in long robes, camels and donkeys, dancing boys of the Chleuh Atlas tribe, and shrieking musicians with pipes, tambourines and African drums.
 Today the square attracts people from a diversity of social and ethnic backgrounds and tourists from all around the world.
 Snake charmers, acrobats, magicians, mystics, musicians, monkey trainers, herb sellers, story-tellers, dentists, pickpockets, and entertainers in medieval garb still populate the square.
 It has been described as a "world-famous square", "a metaphorical urban icon, a bridge between the past and the present, the place where (spectacularized) Moroccan tradition encounters modernity."